Nauman3S/PickCounter/README.md

 ### Python Script running

 - Run the python script using ```python3 Script.py```
-- The script will start running, you can enter the color and the values which will be instantly sent to the ESP32 and the ESP32 will send back the response.
+- The script will start running, you can enter the device ID, color and the values which will be instantly sent to the ESP32 and the ESP32 will send back the response.
 ## ⛏️ Built Using <a name = "built_using"></a>

 - [Arduino](https://www.arduino.cc/) - IDE